tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Items in named_group_list are ordered according to the client's preferences (most preferred choice first).

-As an example, a client that only supports secp256r1 (aka NIST P-256;
-value 23 = 0x0017) and secp384r1 (aka NIST P-384; value 24 = 0x0018)
-and prefers to use secp256r1 would include a TLS extension consisting of the following octets.
-Note that the first two octets indicate the extension type ("supported_groups" extension):

-       00 0A 00 06 00 04 00 17 00 18

 As of TLS 1.3, servers are permitted to send the "supported_groups" extension to the client.
 If the server has a group it prefers to the